On Transportation of Mini-batches: A Hierarchical Approach: Batch of Mini-batches Optimal Transport

+\begin{definition}[Population BoMb-OT] Let $\mu$ and $\nu$ be two probability measures on $\mathcal{P}_{p}(\mathcal{X})$, for $p \geq 1$ is a positive number.
+The \emph{population BoMb-OT} between probability measures $\mu$ and $\nu$ is defined as:

-Different from the m-OT in Definition~\ref{def:mot}, the optimal plan between two distributions on product spaces is crucial to guarantee that the population BoMb-OT is a well-defined metric in the space of probability measures.
+\end{definition} Different from the m-OT in Definition~\ref{def:mot}, the optimal plan between two distributions on product spaces is crucial to guarantee that the population BoMb-OT is a well-defined metric in the space of probability measures.

 \begin{theorem}[Metric property of population BoMb-OT] Assume that $d$ is an invariant metric under permutation on $\mathcal{X}^m$ and the function $d(\empmset{X}, \empmset{Y})$ is continuous in terms of $\mset{X}, \mset{Y} \in \mathcal{X}^{m}$.
-Then, the population BoMb-OT is a well-defined metric in the space of probability measures. \end{theorem}
+Then, the population BoMb-OT is a well-defined metric in the space of probability measures. \end{theorem} The proof of Theorem \ref{theorem:proper_bomb} is in Appendix \ref{section:Proof}.
+The assumption of Theorem~\ref{theorem:proper_bomb} is mild and satisfied when $d$ is (sliced) Wasserstein metrics of order $p$, i.e., $d \in \{ W_{p}, SW_{p}\}$.